CakeOfPain/makeme/README.md

 pip3 install colorama
 ```

+- `./makeme install` for installing the project on your computer
+- `./makeme uninstall` for uninstalling the project on your computer

+### install

-- `makeme install osx` for installing on your Apple computer
+- `./makeme install darwin` for installing on your Apple computer
-- `makeme install linux` for installing on your Linux computer
+- `./makeme install linux` for installing on your Linux computer
-- `makeme install windows` for installing on your Windows computer
+- `./makeme install windows` for installing on your Windows computer

-#### OSX
+#### Darwin

 First you have to put this into your .zshrc
 ```bash